FAQs If you have questions, we hope you find answers here.

 This begins in the fall, after students complete supplemental requirements and take the SSAT/ISEE.

-A Better Chance hosts a financial aid workshop during the candidate process with information on how to apply, when to apply, and how financial aid is determined by schools.
+A Better Chance hosts a tuition assistance workshop during the candidate process with information on how to apply, when to apply, and how tuition assistance is determined by schools.
 However, we encourage you to do your own research as well.